irinadel/Db2whc/migr_gen2_gen3.md

 Once the final upgrade in Step 3 is completed and the new instance is in use, you can delete the old {{site.data.keyword.dashdbshort_notm}} instance.
 To do this, go to the actions dropdown on the manage page.
 Deleting the old system ensures that you avoid unnecessary charges and maintenance of outdated resources.

+## Step 5: Update Your Software
+{: #migr_software}

+After the previous self-service steps were performed, your system will be at the same level of software as your previous system.
+The final step is to update the software and that can be achieved by either opening an IBM Support Ticket or clicking the Update Now button in your console.

 For information about posting questions on a forum or opening a support ticket, see [Help & support](/docs/Db2whc?topic=Db2whc-help_support).